 How to invest in index funds in Australia

-But how do they work and what makes them different to other kinds of funds?
+But how do you invest in them and what makes them so popular?
 This guide cuts through the financial jargon to cover everything you need to know about index funds in Australia and why they're creating so much buzz.

 How to start investing